wr1159/web3hackathons/README.md

   - Card View
   - Calendar View
   - Table View (⬇️)
-- Submit Requests for Web3Hackathons (⬇️)
+- Submit Requests for Web3Hackathons
+- Track all projects and winnings
 - Submit Feature Requests (⬇️)
 - Login to Track your Hackathons (⬇️)
   - Wallet